weaversa/MPHF/README.md

 # Querying an MPFH

-The MPHF can be queried against an element like so:
+The MPHF can be queried against an element, like so:

 ```
 uint32_t key = MPHFQuery(mphfq, pElement, nElementBytes);